-Variable Rate Turnpike Revenue Bonds, Series B-1 and B-2 of 2017 (the "Refunded 2017B Bonds"), of which \$140,320,000 aggregate principal amount is outstanding as of the date of this Official Statement, were issued under the Senior Revenue Indenture and are parity obligations with Senior Revenue Bonds and other parity obligations issued under the Senior Revenue Indenture.
+Variable Rate Turnpike Revenue Bonds, Series B-1 and B-2 of 2017 (the "2017B Turnpike Revenue Bonds"), of which \$140,320,000 aggregate principal amount is outstanding as of the date of this Official Statement, were issued under the Senior Revenue Indenture and are parity obligations with Senior Revenue Bonds and other parity obligations issued under the Senior Revenue Indenture.
 Additional information regarding the 2017B Turnpike Revenue Bonds can be found at: https://emma.msrb.org/EP1026404-EP795251-EP1196777.pdf.
-The Refunded 2017B Bonds are being refunded with a portion of the proceeds of the 2018B Bonds.
+14